cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 ### Stretch Goal

 If you have extra time in the session, or wish to experiment further, create a `Bank` class to manage accounts.
-Consider the following ideas:
+Consider the following ideas — you may choose to implement some, all or come up with your own:
 - storing a internal list of accounts.
 Remember that accounts in the list could be instances of the `Account` class, the `SavingsAccount` class, or the `CurrentAccount` class.
 - opening a new account, given a type and balance.
 - getting a list of account numbers held by the bank